Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection

 \begin{remark} When one considers open, bounded domains in $\mathbb{R}^n$, compact support implies vanishing on the boundary.
 However in our case, $M$ can be compact, or can be noncompact but include its boundary.
 Compact support of a smooth form in this case is used to guarantee a well-defined, finite integral but does not imply anything about boundary conditions.
-While open domains $M \subset \mathbb{R}^n$ still make sense in this framework, they cannot support a finite triangulation, and the Hodge theory for noncompact, incomplete manifolds is substantially more complicated \cite{Junya}.
-It would typically be more convenient to consider compact submanifolds of $\mathbb{R}^n$. \end{remark}
+We will focus on compact manifolds with corners rather than open domains in $\mathbb{R}^n$, because open domains cannot support a finite triangulation, and the Hodge theory for noncompact, incomplete manifolds is substantially more complicated \cite{Junya}.
+Focusing in this way means that some definitions below appear slightly nonstandard; for instance, the set of compactly supported smooth functions is dense in the space $H(d)\Omega^0(M,g)$ defined below. \end{remark}